Glaucoma

 Glaucoma treatment

-Treatment plans Principles of treatment methods Degree of illness
+Treatment Plan Principles of the Treatment Method Degree of illness

-Eye Drops In the early stage of the disease, drugs (eye drops) can be used to control the disease, which can protect and maintain the patient's optic nerve tissue and its functions, control the intraocular pressure level to an appropriate target range, reduce further damage to the optic nerve, and stabilize the visual function. main purpose.
-Compared with other treatment options, eye drops cause fewer serious side effects and are safer than surgery and laser treatment.
-Initial treatment
+Eye Drops In the early stages of the disease, medication in the form of eye drops can be used to control the condition.
+These medications help protect and preserve the optic nerve tissue and its functions by lowering intraocular pressure to the appropriate target range, thereby reducing further nerve damage.
+The primary goal is to stabilize visual function.
+Compared with other treatment options, eye drops generally cause fewer serious side effects and are considered safer than surgery or laser therapy.
+Early Management

 Laser trabeculoplasty By creating small holes around the iris, the flow of aqueous humor is promoted to reduce intraocular pressure.
-Open-angle glaucoma (initial treatment)
+Open‑Angle Glaucoma (Early Management)

 Peripheral iridectomy Laser is used to stimulate the drainage structure in the eye, increase fluid drainage, and help reduce intraocular pressure.
-Open-angle glaucoma (mid-term treatment)
+Open‑Angle Glaucoma (Mid‑Stage Management)

 Selective laser trabeculoplasty Lasers are used to repair specific mesh structures to promote drainage and reduce intraocular pressure.
-Open-angle glaucoma (mid-term treatment)
+Open‑Angle Glaucoma (Mid‑Stage Management)

 Micropulse light cyclophotocoagulation Micropulse light is used to irradiate the ciliary body tissue to reduce the production of aqueous humor to reduce intraocular pressure.
 Patients with refractory glaucoma or those who require further intraocular pressure control